shibomb/whole-minecraft-cameraman/README.md

 ![Cameraman Plugin Icon](icon.png)

-# Cameraman Plugin
+# Cinematic Cameraman Plugin

-A Minecraft Paper plugin that allows a designated player to act as a "Cameraman", automatically spectating players with various modes.
+A Minecraft Paper plugin that allows a designated player to act as a "Cinematic Cameraman", automatically spectating players with various modes.

 ## Live Demo